 In January 2013, Sticky Filth returned with The Murderchord at Auckland’s Whammy Bar and with British punk pioneers The Buzzcocks at New Plymouth’s Mayfair.
 Chris Snowdon, who had only just recently come right, had to re-teach himself guitar and the group’s songs.
 Radford played solo as Billy Rubin; Inebriation played as well.

 In July Sticky Filth provided the party music for roller derby team Pirate City Rollers when they hit New Plymouth.
 September 2013 saw the release of a Top 10 single of ‘Happy Birthday” from Fourth Domain backed with ‘Weep Woman Weep’ on Vinyl Countdown.

-Another vital punk pioneer hit New Zealand that month.
-Irish punk group Stiff Little Fingers had Sticky Filth open for them at The Bodega, a poignant moment for Radford, who’d moved to New Zealand from Ireland when he was eight.
+Another vital punk pioneer hit New Zealand that month when Irish punk group Stiff Little Fingers played the Bodega in Wellington and had Craig Radford open for them as a solo act.

 Craig Radford - vocals, bass, guitar

 Pete Westbury - drums